 Reading Time: 9 mins

-visit this website Located at a distance of 11 kms from the heart of Pink City Jaipur, the Jaigarh Fort is one of the top tourist attractions of the city.
+buy modafinil online with prescription Located at a distance of 11 kms from the heart of Pink City Jaipur, the Jaigarh Fort is one of the top tourist attractions of the city.
 Built with red sandstone on a high hill in the Aravalli Ranges, the Jaigarh Fort, with its massive fortification walls, appears quite impressive even from a distance.
 The fort houses several attractive structures including a cannon foundry dating back to 17th-18th century and the Jaivana, the world's largest cannon on wheels at the time of its manufacture in 1720.
 In addition to a rich history, the fort is also associated with a 450-year-old popular folklore on Man Singh’s Treasure that became newspaper headlines even in the late 1970s.

 The road approaching Jaipur runs through a pass in the Ranges of Aravalli and at the end of the pass lies the beautiful fort of Amber (Amer) overlooking Maota Lake.
 Located at a distance of 11 kms from Jaipur city, Amer was the original capital of the Jaipur Royal family.
 To the west of Amber Fort on a hill called ‘Cheel ka Teela’ (‘Hill of Eagles’), the Jaigarh Fort was constructed at a much higher elevation in order to provide security to the former, such that, if Amber was threatened, the inhabitants could retreat into Jaigarh fort to withstand a siege.
 The two forts are believed to be interconnected through subterranean passages.
 Besides protecting Amber fort, the Jaigarh Fort also used to serve as a storehouse of war armours, cannons, arms and ammunitions.
 It was also known as the Fort of Victory as it was never conquered.

-buy accutane in the uk Throwback to the Era of Akbar - 450 years ago: The Origin of the Folklore on Man Singh's Treasure
+this link Throwback to the Era of Akbar - 450 years ago: The Origin of the Folklore on Man Singh's Treasure

 Raja Man Singh, born in 1540, was the Maharaja (King) of Amber.
 He was one of the famous ‘Navaratnas’- the nine gems of the Royal Court of Mughal Emperor Akbar.
 Although a Rajput, Man Singh rose to the post of Commander-in-Chief of the Mughal army and the Emperor had a huge reliability on him.
 In fact, Man Singh was Akbar’s nephew-in-law, as his aunt Jodha Bai was married to Akbar.
 The marriage of Akbar to Jodha Bai was political and it cemented the ties between the Mughals and the Jaipur province.
 [Some historians have challenged the fact that Jodha & Maharaja Man Singh belonged to the same family.
 There is even controversy on whether marriage of Akbar with Jodha or any other Rajput queen happened at all!].
 Whatsoever, as a trusted general of Akbar, Man Singh fought several battles paving the way for expansion of Mughal Empire, including the famous battle of ‘Haldighati’ against Maharana Pratap.